 Typically most sessions will begin with broad effleurage strokes to warm the muscles and help with relaxation.
 Depending on the outcome of the initial assessment the session will then be tailored to your individual needs and may incorporate any of the following techniques:

 Effleurage or Petrissage

 Compressions or Frictions

 Ideally Sports Massage should be used for injury prevention and general maintenance meaning that having a treatment weekly or once every few weeks is often more helpful than only having massage once an injury has occurred or long period of time has passed.
 However due to the hands on approach of Sports Massage even after just one session people often find a marked improvement in how they feel.
 If you are feeling stiff, aching or lacking energetic movement then a sports massage could benefit you.

 If your first point of contact with the clinic is for sports massage and you are unsure if you need sports massage or physiotherapy, our sports massage therapists are ideally qualified to identify injuries that may require physiotherapy and will then refer you to one of our Chartered Physiotherapists.
 Generally speaking it is best to make an appointment with one of our physiotherapists first.

 Sports massage can be an important part of a long term rehabilitation plan for more chronic problems as well as early intervention in acute soft tissue injuries.
 Many of our chronic back and neck pain patients benefit from regular sports massage to help maintain a pain free status once they have finished their treatment with our physiotherapists.
 If your Chartered Physiotherapist believes this might be a good option for you they will discuss that with you.

-Sports massage at the clinic is £60 per hour off peak and £70 per hour at peak times.
+Sports massage at the clinic is £50 per hour.

 Currently Sports Massage treatments will not be covered by your insurance company.